ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 ### Improve with the new jarl CLI! :computer:\$

-Similar to Air, jarl formats your code, and like lintr, identifies potential problems, but unlike lintr, jarl also applies fixes!
+The jarl CLI lints and fixes your code, and like lintr, identifies potential problems, but unlike lintr, jarl also applies fixes!

 In the terminal: